 Not a problem many years ago, the waste produced by electronic goods such as computers is now a growing problem.
 This is partially because too many people do not know how to recycle computer parts and throw them away without doing research.

-The process is simple.
+A rubbish removal Bondi specialist explains that the process is simple.
 After taking e-waste to an appropriate site, objects such as televisions and cell phones are tested to see if they can be reused or repaired.
 If they cannot, they are disassembled for parts and non-toxic materials are generally shredded.

 4. Recycling for Art